Blazorade/Blazorade-Id/Blazorade.Id/readme.md

 - Improved refresh token handling in token store implementations.
 - Implemented log out functionality through the ISignOutService.
 - Implemented a default sign-out service for Blazor applications.
+- Renamed property store and token store implementations to better reflect what storage they use.

 ### v1.0.0-rc.1